 Electric potential energy

-An Electricity Energy current is a flow of electric charge, and its intensity is measured in amperes.
+An Electrical Energy current is a flow of electric charge, and its intensity is measured in amperes.
 Examples of electric currents include metallic conduction, where electrons flow through a conductor such as a metal wire, and electrolysis, where ions (charged atoms) flow through liquids.
-The particles themselves often move quite slowly, while the electric field that drives them propagates at close to the speed of light.
+The particles themselves often have energy to move quite slowly, while the moving electric field that drives them propagates at close to the speed of light.
 See electrical conduction for more information.

 Devices that use charge flow principles in materials are called electronic devices.